darius/slithersentence/README.md

 New as of this version
 ----------------------
-1. Download and link-collecting functionality is in separate programs.
 2. Functions are now highly modularized and specialized.
 3. Reduced number of state attributes.
 4. Eliminated the old `verbose` output flag and implemented `logging`.